 To avoid costly legal and business mistakes, it is crucial to identify the barriers to starting your business.
 Consider these:

-- How much will it cost you set up the business?
+- How much will it cost you to set up the business?
 How much would it require a future competitor to enter the market?
 Will it put them off?
 Think about renting space, finding recruits, hiring employees; speciality equipment is usually expensive.

 - Is location important to how you will perform?
 Can you be in a back street of Oldham and trade well or do you need to be on Regent Street, London?